Hornets top Spurs, leaving Popovich win short of NBA record

 San Antonio has lost four straight since beating Washington on Feb.
 25 to move Popovich within one of Don Nelson’s record of 1,335 regular-season victories.

 LaMelo Ball added 24 points for Charlotte, P.J.
 Washington and Montrezl Harrell each had 15 and Mason Plumlee had 13 rebounds.
-The Hornets made 19 of their last 20 free throws.
+The Hornets made their final 17 free throws.

 ”Any win, we will take,” Rozier said. ”We don’t care if it’s by half a point, that’s the main goal we want to achieve at the end of the night.
 So, whatever it takes.”

 Keldon Johnson led San Antonio with 33 points, but was limited to five in the second half.
-Dejounte Murray had 25 points and 10 rebounds, and Devin Vassell added 14 points.
+Dejounte Murray had 25 points and 10 assists, and Devin Vassell added 14 points.

 ”They played hard enough to win,” Popovich said of his team, which lost leads in the waning seconds of the third and fourth periods. ”They competed hard enough to win.
 The end of quarters are still a learning situation for us.”

-Note: This story has been corrected to show that the first name of the Hornets coach is James, not John, Borrego, and that Dejounte Murray had 10 assists, not 10 rebounds.